andrianllmm/andrianllmm.github.io/_projects/taglid.md

 ```

 This function is preceded by supplementary functions to exclude certain words from the count since they are not specific to English or Tagalog.
-It is then proceeded other supplementary functions to handle special cases in which the word frequency lists cannot catch.
-Check the [source code](https://github.com/andrianllmm/tagLID/blob/main/src/taglid/lid.py) for see these supplementary functions.
+It is then proceeded by other supplementary functions to handle special cases in which the word frequency lists cannot catch.
+Check the [source code](https://github.com/andrianllmm/tagLID/blob/main/src/taglid/lid.py) to see these supplementary functions.